WDI-SEA/express-project-organizer/readme.md

 # Express Project Organizer

-To practice M:M associations, we'll be adding the ability to categorize projects in an existing project organizer.
+To practice N:M associations, we'll be adding the ability to categorize projects in an existing project organizer.

 #### Backstory: Project Organizer